Amitrajit007/botx/client/Update.md

 ```
 <!-- nedd to update from here on-->

-## need to send some context to the cli/ API to make it "contextual conversation"
+## need to send some context to the cli/ API to make it "contextual conversation"  -- Done

-## create a footer
+## create a footer  -- Done
-## update the doc last portion table
+## update the doc last portion table   -- Done

+------------------------------All done just refactor it down.....